 3. Loosen Your Muscles

-Taking a hot shower before exercising helps reduce muscle tension, tightness, and stiffness — all of which could otherwise lead to injuries like muscle strain, runner’s knee, and Achilles tendinitis.
-But taking a warm or hot shower beforehand can help you relax so you experience a safer, more productive and fulfilling workout.
+Taking a hot shower before exercising reduces muscle tension, tightness, and stiffness—all of which could otherwise lead to injuries like muscle strain, runner’s knee, and Achilles tendinitis.
+But taking a warm or hot shower beforehand helps you relax so you experience a safer, more productive and fulfilling workout.

 4. Reduce Your Body Odor

-Showering before your workout removes all the sweat, bacteria, and other debris from your skin that accumulated while you slept or went about your day.
+Showering beforehand removes any sweat, bacteria, and other debris from your skin that accumulated while you slept or went about your day.
 This type of skin funk can contribute to smellier, more intensified body odor when you start sweating during your workout.
 Not only is bad body odor a reflection of poor personal hygiene, but it can end up distracting you and those around you who are trying to have productive workouts themselves.

 5. Achieve Greater Physical Comfort

-Skipping a pre-workout shower can accelerate the rate at which you feel grimy, sweaty, and uncomfortable during your workout.
-Physical discomfort can distract you from the task at hand and have you thinking about ways to improve your comfort level instead.
-Arriving at your workout feeling fresh and clean can help minimize distractions in the form of clammy and sticky skin, unpleasant odors, and a general sense of discomfort from not having recently showered.
+Skipping a pre-workout shower can make you feel more grimy, sweaty, and uncomfortable even sooner during your workout.
+Physical discomfort can also be super distracting while you’re exercising.
+But arriving at your workout feeling fresh and clean can minimize distractions in the form of clammy and sticky skin, unpleasant odors, and a general sense of discomfort.

 6. Feel More Prepared To Excel